 Static, this, super & final keyword

-• In order to share the same method or variable of any given class, the static keyword is used.
+• In order to share the same method or variable of any given class, we use the static keyword.

-• It can be used for blocks, variables, methods, and nested classes.
+• We can use it for blocks, variables, methods, and nested classes.

 • A static variable is nothing but the class variable.